SharadSrc/sd-microservice-play/README.md

 ![This is a alt text.](9.png )

-As minikube as Docker demon running inside it so we need to switch it
+As minikube uses it own Docker demon which is running inside it so we need to switch it

 ```sh
 $ sminikube docker-env